zmcartor/homestead-guide/source/mining.rst

     > miner.hashrate
     712000

-After you successfully mined some blocks, you can check the ether balance of your etherbase account.
+After you successfully mined some blocks, you can check the expanse balance of your etherbase account.
 Now assuming your etherbase is a local account:

 .. code-block:: javascript